Below are some commonly asked questions about zero energy home construction and The CT Zero Energy Challenge:

 - How do I select which HERS rater to use?

 - There are various ways to find a HERS rater in your area.
-If you live in Connecticut, CL&P and UI have a list of HERS raters on their web sites.
+If you live in Connecticut, Eversource and UI have a list of HERS raters on their web sites.
 You can also check out the national Residential Energy Services Network site which has a list of HERS raters from across the country.

 - What programs are available to help build a Zero Energy home?